Hari-Nagarajan/fairgame/README.md

 Then save and close the file.

-Back in the terminal you kept open, under the fairgame folder you can now type `python app.py amazon` and run the bot, or add any flags after you wish to use like --headless or --delay x to make `python app.py amazon --headless --delay 4`
+Back in the terminal you kept open, under the fairgame folder you can now type `pipenv run python app.py amazon` and run the bot, or add any flags after you wish to use like `--headless` or `--delay x` to make `pipenv run python app.py amazon --headless --delay 4`

 # Advanced Configuration
 ## Notifications